Buckets (S3)

 resources:myBucket:type: bucketproperties:directoryUpload:directoryPath: ../public

-Uploads the public
+This configuration uploads the public

-folder to the bucket on every deployment
+folder to the bucket on every deployment.

 Adding metadata